Elliptic regularization of some semilinear parabolic free boundary problems: Introduction

-$\bullet$ As soon as compactness is established, we separately treat the range $\gamma \in (1,2)$ and the case $\gamma = 1$.
-The range $\gamma \in (1,2)$ is quite standard since $f_\gamma$ is continuous, and we may pass to the limit into \eqref{eq:PerProbEps} by dominated convergence.
-When $\gamma = 1$, there are two issues: first, we show that minimizers satisfy \eqref{eq:PerProbEps} (this is not obvious since the function $u \mapsto u_+$ is not differentiable at $u=0$) and, second, we prove that minimizers satisfy a uniform non-degeneracy property close to free boundary points.
-Uniform non-degeneracy is then crucially exploited to pass to the limit as $\vep \to 0$.
+The main difficulties arising from the fact that we are dealing with a free boundary problem appear precisely in the second step and when $\gamma = 1$ (the case $\gamma \in (1,2)$ is quite standard since $f_\gamma$ is continuous).
+Indeed, there are two issues that must be treated with care, and are the core of this paper.
+First, we prove that minimizers $u_\varepsilon$ of $\EE_\vep$ satisfy \eqref{eq:PerProbEps}.
+This is not obvious, as mentioned above, since the function $w \mapsto w_+$ is not differentiable at $w=0$; see \Cref{Lem:EulerEqMinFF} below.
+Second, once we have the limit of the minimizers, denoted by $u$ (which is obtained by compactness and after passing to a subsequence), we show that we can take the limit $\varepsilon\to 0$ in \eqref{eq:PerProbEps} and obtain \eqref{eq:ParReacDiff}.
+This requires to prove that $\chi_{\{u_\varepsilon>0\}} \to \chi_{\{u>0\}}$ and this is also non-obvious.
+Indeed, to prove it we establish a uniform non-degeneracy property for the family $u_\varepsilon$ close to free boundary points, as well as optimal regularity and parabolic non-degeneracy estimates for the limit $u$.
+All these ingredients and fine estimates for the measure of $\partial \{u>0\}$ are crucially exploited to pass to the limit as $\vep \to 0$.

-It is important to stress that our approach is not only aimed to construct solutions in an alternative way respect to the existing literature (regularizing $\chi_{\{ u > 0\}}$ in the nonlinearity $f_\gamma(u)$ and using classical tools, see~\cite{FriedKinder1975:art}).
-Indeed we expect some features of the elliptic problem (with $\varepsilon>0$) being inherited by solutions to \eqref{eq:ParReacDiff}, and we hope this could lead to a different approach to study parabolic free boundary problems in the future.
+It is important to stress that our approach is not only aimed to construct solutions in an alternative way with respect to the existing literature (regularizing $\chi_{\{ u > 0\}}$ in the nonlinearity $f_\gamma(u)$ and using classical tools, see~\cite{FriedKinder1975:art}).
+Indeed, we expect some features of the elliptic problem (with $\varepsilon>0$) being inherited by solutions to \eqref{eq:ParReacDiff}, and we hope this could lead to a different approach to study parabolic free boundary problems in the future.
 For this, the first step is to establish the appropriate convergence of approximating minimizers towards solutions to \eqref{eq:ParReacDiff}, as we do in this paper.